 From time to time his partners would come to grief, arrested and tried for passing counterfeit bills.
 In the course of their trials it would come out that the men were merely pawns, employed by Burroughs, to pass the counterfeit.

 Meanwhile, relations between the United States and Canada were strained.
 Canada had little interest in chasing down the American counterfeiter.

-Detectives and bounty hunters dispatched by American banks were often thwarted by Burroughs’ neighbors, who he had befriended and provided with both cash and amateur medical assistance.
-As the bank men became more aggressive, they managed to push Burroughs further north into Canada.
+Detectives and bounty hunters dispatched by American banks were often thwarted by Burroughs’ neighbors.
+He had befriended and provided his neighbors with both cash and amateur medical assistance.
+As the bank men grew more aggressive, they managed to push Burroughs farther north into Canada.
 But his bills, drawn on banks from all the New England states and beyond, continued pouring south.

 Finally, in 1808, authorities on both sides of the border agreed to crack down on the counterfeiting with tough new laws.
-Burroughs, aware that he had lost the last of his friends in high places, announced he was giving up counterfeiting.
-Though he was eventually arrested in Canada, he was pardoned.
+Burroughs, aware that he had lost the last of his friends in high places, announced he would counterfeit no longer.
+Though eventually arrested in Canada, he won a pardon.

 Evidence suggests that Burroughs did finally go straight.
 He converted to Catholicism and became prominent in the church around 1810.
 His critics suggested he was probably in the business of selling Papal pardons.

 Burroughs died in 1840 in Canada, a free and wealthy man.